 Six days before the rescheduled mediation was to occur, the defendants who earlier agreed to the rescheduled date refused to participate because Plaintiff did not move for an extension.
 They claimed that the deadlines were jurisdictional, and that the lapsed time deprived the circuit court of subject matter jurisdiction.
 The trial court agreed.

 - the statute does not state the consequences for failing to complete the required mediation

 - defendants’ view meant that they could control jurisdiction by unilaterally delaying mediation

 - the statute explicitly gives circuit courts’ jurisdiction to enforce the time limits, and thus grants courts the power to excuse noncompliance.

 In reaching this holding, the Court relied in part on its earlier holding that the failure to timely comply with procedural time limits does not deprive the court of jurisdiction.
 Skinner v.
 Westinghouse Elec.
 Corp., 380 S.C.
 91, 93-94, 668 S.E.2d 795, 796 (2008).

 Lesson – don’t agree to something, let your opposing party rely on your agreement, and then turn around and say that the court lacks jurisdiction to enforce your agreement.

-Anyone else see a way around this possible Catch-22?
-Please leave me a reply or reach me at www.attorneyroberthill.com.
+Anyone face similar attacks on jurisdiction?
+Please leave a reply or reach me at www.attorneyroberthill.com.